 Creating a Sandbox

 A Sandbox is a term related to the sandbox you might have played in and built sand castles in as a child.
 It is a playground for working on concepts and exploring your imagination.
 A WordPress Sandbox is basically a copy of a generated page on a WordPress site that is saved to your hard drive for you to play with as you develop your final theme and look for your site.

 WordPress uses different template files to generate different views on your site.
 In general, there is the front page view, the single post view, and the multi-post view, used for categories, archives, and search.
 For more information on the structure of WordPress Themes, see Site Architecture 1.5.
 As different page views use different CSS styles, at the least you need to put three page views in your sandbox following these instructions.

-- Choose the WordPress Theme you want to work from in your Presentation panel of your Administration Panels.
+- Choose the WordPress Theme you want to work from in your Appearance screen of your Administration Screen.

 - From your initial or test WordPress site, view one of the following page views:

 - Single Post